elliottbolzan/SLogo/DESIGN.md

 public void setPen();
 public void setHidden();
 public void setHeading();
+// Newly implemented.
+public Command get();
+public Token getType();
+public Node parseInternal();
+public Argument evaluate();
 ```

 **How does this API support features from the assignment specification?**

 * *Recognize these basic commands*  -- implemented by all of our necessary `getX()` and `setX()` methods that will update the required variables and maintain the data/objects as needed.

-* *Throw errors that result from incorrectly entered commands* -- implemented by the parse command by recognizing when an incorrectly entered command is given as the input string.
+* *Throw errors that result from incorrectly entered commands* -- every location in the program that would
+theoretically throw an exception in the case of some difficulty (such as not being able to find a command, not making a comment in the right syntax, etc) will call the controller and display an error message within the bounds of try/catch statements.

 **What resources does this API use?**

 This API will make use of several classes as resources (super and sub-classes) such as the following:

-- The **Command** object, which is a superclass to any potential command.
-Subclasses will include the LogicCommand, MathCommand, TurtleActionCommand, and TurtleLogicCommand.
+- The **Command** object, which is a subclass of the node and will have its own way of evaluating its children or manipulating its arguments to give the front end the result of said command.
 - The **Turtle** object will maintain all of the necessary information about the turtle, including the position, heading, pen, and hiding data.
-- The **Parser** class, which will host the history and catching of errors.
-- The **Variable** class, which will hold the creation of all variables throughout the running of the program.
+- The **Parser** class, which will be able to determine the identity of each word using tokenize to create different nodes and create the tree whose breadth first evaluation will give the proper implementation of commands and other specified syntaxes.
+- The **State** class, which will hold all of the observable lists (for use in binding) so that the front end and back-end will hold the same variables and history at all times.
+This class can also check and save user-commands so that they can be called and effectively implemented later in the time-frame of the project.

 **How is this API intended to be used?**

 This API is intended to be used as a way to supply information throughout the back-end.
 With these methods, we can:

-- Add to our history,
+- Add to our history
+- Create trees that are syntactically created to correctly evaluate input using breadth-first evaluation.
 - Update our Turtle information
 - Maintain variables